soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 }
 ```

-This schema defines that the data can be either a string or a number.
+This schema defines the data as a string or a number.
 If the data is a string, it must be a valid string; if it's a number, it must be a valid number.

 ### allOf